-With over 50 athletes competing across 11 events in nine different countries, the 2019 World Surf League is going to be epic.
+With over 50 athletes competing across 11 events in seven different countries, the 2020 World Surf League is going to be epic.
 Here's how you never miss a wave.

-Who will win the 2019 World Surf League Championship Tour and where can you watch every surfing event live online?
-These are the two big questions faced by all of us who love the sun and the surf.
+Who will win the 2020 World Surf League Championship Tour?
+And where can you watch every surfing event live online?
+These are the two big questions faced by all of us who love the sun and the waves.

 You can browse the complete WSL schedule of events here.

 How to stream the WSL online for free

 If you want to watch the World Surfing League for free, it is possible.
 In 2018, the WSL partnered with Facebook, with the latter now broadcasting each event on the World Tour, as well as some CT events and the Big Wave Tour, through the social network.
 That same stream is also available - and in much better quality - through the official World Surf League website and in the official WSL app.